 $30,000 Donghia Foundation Scholarship: Kristen Dusold

-Woodbury’s Bachelor of Fine Arts in Interior Design degree program develops students’ individual design visions while providing the practical training necessary to succeed in the workplace.
-Moreover, faculty and administrators are aware of the challenges of completing a college education and work together with students to achieve timely graduation.
+Woodbury’s Bachelor of Fine Arts in Interior Design professional degree develops the students’ individual design focus while providing the practical training and knowledge necessary to succeed as an interior design professional.
+Moreover, Woodbury faculty and administrators are aware of the challenges in completing a college education and, together with the student, work to achieve a timely graduation and a successful entry into practice.

 Student Attrition and Retention